Completed applications must be submitted to each applicant's school principal no later than November 3, 2017.

 Each school district will assemble a selection committee to review teacher applicants.
 The committee should be representative of students, parents, civic and business leaders, teachers, school boards, administrators, and the local newspaper.

 The state selection committee will consist of representatives from the CESAs, Wisconsin Council of Religious and Independent Schools, Wisconsin Newspaper Association Foundation, Herb Kohl Educational Foundation, the community, and education-related associations.
-The committee will convene on January 31-February 1, 2017 to score applications.
-The results will be tabulated following the state selection committee meeting, and applicants will be contacted in early March, 2017.
+The committee will convene in late January, 2018 to score applications.
+The results will be tabulated following the state selection committee meeting, and applicants will be contacted in early March, 2018.

 Wisconsin Department of Public Instruction